 Sepsis and Intellectual & Developmental Disabilities

-Adults with intellectual and developmental disabilities have varying levels of ability.
-Some people manage independently with support when needed, while others need complete care.
+People with intellectual and developmental disabilities have varying levels of ability.
+Some adults manage independently with support when needed, while others need complete care.
+Some children can go through the school system with support, while others may need more specialized care.
 But what many have in common is that they may have difficulty obtaining good quality healthcare.

 An IDD itself doesn’t cause illness, but it can lead to situations that put people at higher risk of developing certain conditions, including infections, which can lead to sepsis.